eProsima/Fast-DDS-monitor/docs/rst/docker/docker_demo/fast_dds_suite.rst

  split-window "./HelloWorldExample subscriber" \; \
  select-layout even-vertical

 This example is not constrained to the current instance.
-It's possible to run several instances of this container to check the communication between them by running the following from each container.
+It is possible to run several instances of this container to check the communication between them by running the following from each container.

 .. code-block:: bash